SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 From a developer's perspective, Cloud Foundry can be summed up in a single command.
 All it takes to run an application is `cf push`.

+Note: The `--random-route` flag shown below is useful here in this multi-tenant environment.
+It eliminates collisions of people running the same examples (each trying to request same route from different apps).
+Please use it when working in our sandbox!
+You will get a randomly generated url for each new app that will stay consistent between app redeploys.

 Let's run a simple app (use the tabs to select your language of choice):

 {{< tabs tabTotal="4" tabID="lang"  tabName1="Theory" tabName2="Node.js" tabName3="Java" tabName4="Python" >}}